marnelfr/back-to-laravel/README.md

 ### Active Record Pattern
 The active record pattern refers to a model in laravel.
-Here, the User model refers to the current active record in the users table in the database.
+Here, the User model refers to the current active record in the database's users table.
 - ``User::count()`` returns the number of element in the users tables
 - ``User::find(1)`` returns the user with id 1
 - ``$users = User::all()`` returns a collection of all record in the users table